Sell Art on Society6 Step-by-Step in 2023 (It’s FREE)

 Check them both.
 It’s wise to keep up to date with trending products and you’ll want to know about discounted products, it’s the only way to get a cheap sample.

 When you hit ‘Sign Up’ you are taken to a welcome page where you must click the ‘Get Verified’ button.
 This will take you to your Paypal account so you can accept payment.
-If you are new to Paypal this is where you’ll register, verify your identity and pay your token $1.00 fee.
+If you are new to Paypal this is where you’ll register, verify your identity and pay your $1.00 fee.

 How to Personalize Your Shop